-Classic and comforting, these pan-roasted potatoes are bursting with flavor.
+Classic and comforting, these German pan-fried potatoes (aka Bratkartoffeln) are bursting with flavor.
 Soft on the inside, crispy on the outside, and a perfect side dish for a plethora of recipes, there’s little effort needed to whip this easy recipe up.
 Naturally gluten-free, vegan, and all-around a great choice.

 Plus, if they are added to a dish, rarely, if ever, does it end up being a bad addition.
 They have such a universal flavor and texture that they have few foods they don’t pair well with.

-Outside of being one of my favorite ingredients (mind you, I am German, and we love potatoes, haha), did you know potatoes are an amazing source for vitamins and minerals?
+Outside of being one of my favorite ingredients (mind you, I am German, and we love potatoes, especially Bratkartoffeln, haha), did you know potatoes are an amazing source of vitamins and minerals?
 It’s a true story.
 They are alkaline and contain high levels of fiber, iron, calcium, magnesium, potassium, zinc, phosphorus, vitamin B1/B2/C, and more.

 STEP 2: Heat the oil in a frying pan and set the stove on medium heat.
 Place the potatoes in the pan and leave to fry for about 8-10 minutes without touching them.

 STEP 3: Gently flip the potato slices and once they’ve browned, turn down the heat to low and cover the pan.